berkozcan/berkozcan/README.md

  - 👋 Hi, I’m @berkozcan
- -
--  💻 I am currently working on Backend and Frontend.
+-  💻 I am currently working on Backend and Frontend.-
--
- -  ⏳ I'm a software engineering student in Poland
+ -  ⏳ I'm a software engineering student in Poland -
- -
-   -👨‍💻 Currently I am also interested in Frontend development

-   -⚡ Fun fact: I Enjoy Attending IT Events in my area.
+   -👨‍💻 Currently I am also interested in Frontend development -⚡ Fun fact: I Enjoy Attending IT Events in my area.